 The adoption of the Beijing Platform for Action at the 1995 Fourth World Conference on Women was widely celebrated by feminists for its progressive global commitments.
-Yet, the hard-won gains on women's rights are currently under attack in fields as diverse as political participation, labor market, care or violence against women.
-Trends of backsliding and de-democratization emerged across Europe and the Americas, starting mainly around the times of the economic and financial crisis.
+Yet, the hard-won gains on women's rights are currently under attack in fields as diverse as political participation, the labour market, care work and violence against women.
+Trends of backsliding and de-democratization have emerged across Europe and the Americas, starting mainly around the time of the economic and financial crisis.
 We see articulated opposition to gender equality and threats to previous gender equality policy gains.
-Women's rights are particularly vulnerable in fragile and nascent democracies where such rights have been more recently established and where the space of civil society actors to defend them is limited and even shrinking (Carothers & Brechenmacher, 2014; Rutzen, 2015; Baker, Boulding, Mullenax, Murton, Todd, Velasco-Guachalla, Zackary, 2017).
-While significant attention is devoted to democratic backsliding (Greskovits, 2015; Bermeo, 2016), there is a striking lack of research into the gendered aspects and implications of democratic backsliding.
+Women's rights are particularly vulnerable in fragile and nascent democracies where such rights have been more recently established and where the space for civil society actors to defend them is limited and even shrinking2.
+While significant attention has been devoted to democratic backsliding3, there is a striking lack of research into its gendered aspects and implications.

-In this paper we propose a conceptual framework to analyze and reveal the consequences of these processes for inclusive democracy.
-The quality of democracy can be assessed on the degree of its inclusiveness and representativeness of societal interests, more specifically responsiveness to women's interests (McBride and Mazur, 2010:10).
-We ask: What does backsliding mean for gender equality policies and what are its implications for women's rights?
+In this paper we propose a conceptual framework to analyse and reveal the consequences of these processes for inclusive democracy.
+The quality of democracy can be assessed by the degree of its inclusiveness and representativeness of societal interests, including its responsiveness to women's interests.4 We ask: What does backsliding mean for gender equality policies and what are its implications for women's rights?
 How do feminists respond to and resist backsliding in the newly hostile political environment?